framiere/monitoring-demo/README.md

 ```

-Now we can update telegraf to ask to ship all its data also to kafka
+Now we can update telegraf to ask to ship all its data to kafka too.

 Let's add the kafka output in the telegraf configuration